FadhelHaidar/llamaindex-agent/README.md

-# Setup Instructions
+# Description

-Follow these steps to set up and activate the environment for the project:
+*recommended python version **3.12.3***

-recommended python version **3.12.3**
+This repo is learning material for GenAI class, follow these steps to set up and activate the environment for the project:

 ## 1. Activate Conda Environment
 Activate your Conda environment by running the following command: